 There are many content discovery tools available, including:

 Content Creation Tools

 AI-based writing assistants can help you generate SEO-friendly blog posts and many other types of content in a fraction of the time it takes a human content writer working alone.
-These tools also help optimize your existing content for better search engine rankings, as well as suggest related topics for subsequent posts.
+These alternatives to ChatGPT also help optimize your existing content for better search engine rankings, as well as suggest related topics for subsequent posts.